Coventry R.F.C.: 2016– : The Rowland Winter Era

-New Director of Rugby Rowland Winter made wholesale changes to the club's culture, playing and backroom staff prior to the 2016–2017 season.
-A starting XV of entirely new players turned out in the opening league fixture, a 54 – 14 win versus Loughborough.
-Narrow defeats and poor away form hampered progress before steady improvement in the second half of the season, the highlight of an 8-game winning streak to finish the season being a 26- 23 home derby win over Moseley in front 2,712 supporters.
+New Director of Rugby Rowland Winter made wholesale changes to the club's culture, playing and backroom staff prior to the 2016–17 season.
+A starting XV of entirely new players turned out in the opening league fixture, a 54–14 win versus Loughborough.
+Narrow defeats and poor away form hampered progress before steady improvement in the second half of the season, the highlight of an 8-game winning streak to finish the season being a 26–23 home derby win over Moseley in front of 2,712 supporters.
 Coventry finished Winter's first season in 4th place.

 Ahead of his second campaign Winter retained the core of the squad adding quality and experience including the All Black centre Sam Tuitupou from Sale Sharks, Phil Nilsen from Leeds, England International Luke Narraway from London Irish, Tonga's Latu Makaafi from Doncaster, Jack Preece, Scotland's Alex Grove, Dave Brazier and George Oram (all from local rivals Moseley) and Nile Dacres from fellow promotion chasers Plymouth Albion.
-In September it was announced club legend (record league points scorer and player to record most league wins as captain) Cliffie Hodgson was being released to join Broadstreet as a Player Coach.
+In September it was announced club legend (record league points scorer and player to record most league wins as captain) Cliffie Hodgson was being released to join Broadstreet as a player-coach.
 On 21 October, Coventry beat Loughborough to record 8 consecutive wins at the start of the new season.
 In doing so, they equalled the 16-game run of the 2014–15 season.
 A week later the run was extended to 17 with a win against Cambridge that saw Cov come within 2 minutes of keeping a 3rd consecutive clean sheet.
 A win away at Moseley on 23 December completed a perfect first half of the season, 15 victories in 15 matches.

-On 17 March 2018, Coventry beat Caldy 55–12 to clinch the league title and win promotion to The Championship, all with 5 games still left to play.
+On 17 March 2018, Coventry beat Caldy 55–12 to clinch the league title and win promotion to the Championship, all with five games still left to play.